CarlosFdez/videocrop/Readme.md

 ### Dependencies
 Uses QtAV for viewing the video and ffmpeg to crop and remux.

 For QtAV, venture over to http://www.qtav.org/ and get the files by installing the software and enabling development files (or building it yourself).
 Dump the binaries, lib, and include files into the dependencies folder.
+You may have to rename the debug lib files on Windows (QtAV1.lib to QtAV5d.lib and QtAVWidgets1.lib to Qt5AVWidgetsd.lib).

 For ffmpeg, download the binaries from https://www.ffmpeg.org/download.html, put them in a directory somewhere, and include them in your system path.
 Or use your installed package manager (like apt or homebrew) if you're on a good platform.